bt3gl/building_blog/content/stripe_ctf_1.md

 ---
 ## Level 5:  Unpickle exploit

-The fifth level is an uppercasing **web service** written in Python, which is split into an HTTP part, and a worker queue part.
+The fifth level is a uppercasing **web service** written in Python, which is split into an HTTP part, and a worker queue part.

 In this service, a request can be sent  with: